Shaukataliii/clean-code-lessons/README.md

 - Concurrency often requires a fundamental change in design strategy.

 ### 13. One way to decrease/overcome the difficulties of concurrenty is to apply the SRP (single responsibility principle) to it.
 Separate the concurrency code from the rest of the code.

+### 14. Name functions as Verbs and classes as Nouns.

+### 15. The name of a function or variable should reflect its purpose and how it completes that.